“Why does this cost so much?”

 We got a good laugh from that comment– we don’t think we’re assholes, but that’s for you to decide.
 If we are, we don’t believe it’s because of our pricing.

 We pride ourselves on delivering a great product at a fair price, but it’s not cheap creating a great product and doing so responsibly.
-In our opinions, as a manufacturer, one sure way to be an a-hole to the environment, to the people that help create your products, and to you the end customer, is to create cheap throw-away products that are cranked out just to make a buck.
+In our opinions, as a manufacturer, one sure way to be an f-ing asshole to the environment, to the people that help create your products, and to you the end customer, is to create cheap throw-away products that are cranked out just to make a buck.

-Creating a product that will last costs.
-We use only high quality materials that are also environmentally responsible and source or design hardware that will stand up to your globe-trotting ways for years and years.
+- Creating a product that will last costs.
+We use only high quality materials that are also environmentally responsible; and source or design hardware that will stand up to your globe-trotting ways for years and years.

-Responsibly-sourced costs.
+- Responsibly-sourced costs.
 We ensure we pay fair wages and only work with top notch manufacturing partners that value people and the environment the same way we do.

 - Details, details, details.
 You would probably be blown away (or at least extremely bored) sitting in on one of our design reviews in which we nitpick the tiniest details in an effort to make sure every thread and detail is done properly.
 This takes time and therefore money.